 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 For more information, please contact your local Data Protection Authority in your country.

 Retention of Data and Right to Erasure

 We will retain your Personal Data only for as long as it is necessary for the purposes for which the data was collected and/or processed, unless a longer retention period is required by law.

 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.

-If you are located outside United States and choose to provide information to us, please note that we provide the Services from the United States.
-As a result, when you use the Services, we transfer data, including Personal Data, to United States and process it there.
+If you are located outside the United States and choose to provide information to us, please note that we provide the Services from the United States.
+As a result, when you use the Services, we transfer data, including Personal Data, to the United States and process it there.

 Data Storage and Security

-We maintain reasonable security procedures to help protect against loss, misuse or unauthorized access, disclosure, alteration or destruction of the information you provide through the Services.
+We maintain reasonable security procedures to help protect against loss, misuse or unauthorized access, disclosure, alteration, or destruction of the information you provide through the Services.
 Wagstaff will use at least industry standard measures on our Websites to protect the loss, misuse and alteration of the information under our control.
 Your personal information is stored through a data management system.
 Your information can be accessed only by those who help manage that information and are required to keep the information confidential.